fl101/awardfares-blog/_posts/2023-02-17-a-review-of-sas-business-to-jfk.md

 ---
 layout: post
 title: A review of SAS Business Class on their new route from CPH to JFK
-tags: [Review, Business, SAS, jfk]
+tags: [Review, Business, SAS, JFK]
 author: Richard
 image: /assets/img/sas-business-jfk/speech.jpeg
 hidden: true